ForestAdventure/newsite/index.md

       Ready to start your next project with us?
 Give us a call or send us an email and we will get back to you as soon as possible!
     actions:
-    - title: info@forestadventure.ru
+    - title: 'info@forestadventure.ru'
       icon: fa-envelope
       url: mailto:info@forestadventure.ru
-    - title: @forestadventure
+    - title: '@forestadventure'
       icon: fa-telegram
       icon_type: fab
       url: 'https://t.me/forestadventure'